vicarchive/site/README.md

 - move the comments thing to the profile?
 - audios for websites with inspirations that could be enhanced w them??!! and maybe a speaker thing at the bottom to mute and unmute!! https://stackoverflow.com/questions/63546265/how-to-make-music-autoplay-and-loop-in-background/63546549
   - could use a universal js script with a global var to keep track of mute vs ost on if i choose to do this. would be fun
-- maybe add an information section to the index just as a way to get started? i feel like a landing page without an explanation of the website might confuse people

 ### Maintenence:
 - Index: add in more songs i listen to